LeonSD09/Python-Documentation/Bokeh/RealPython_Tutorial/InteractiveVisualizationWithBokeh.md

 You should now have a great set of tools to turn your data into beautiful interactive visualizations with Bokeh.
 To quickly recap what I touched on:

 * A general template for crafting your visualization in Bokeh
-* Configuring your script to output to either a static HTML file or Jupyter Notebook
+* Configuring your script to render to either a static HTML file or Jupyter Notebook
 * How to instantiate and configure the ```figure()``` object
 * Building your visualization idea from scratch using glyphs
 * Accessing your data via Bokeh's ```ColumnDataSource``` object